dxc-technology/halstack-style-guide/components/checkbox/README.md

 ### Modes

-As it is pointing in the description, the checkbox is a component that can get two defined modes, selected when the option wants to be added or included, or unselected when the option should not be included.
-There is a third mode that is indeterminate whether the value is not true neither false.
+As it is pointing in the description, the checkbox is a component that can get two defined modes, selected when the option wants to be added or included or unselected when the option should not be included.
+These options are mapping accordingly with the boolean values true and false.
-Modes: __selected__, __unselected__ or __indeterminate__.
+Modes: __selected__ or __unselected__.

 ![Checkbox modes](images/checkbox_modes.png)